 The current market design would cease existing if institutional or systemic change happens to them.
 If they began losing money, government intervention will cover their losses and keep them afloat.

 Noah Healy wants to redesign the market by allowing the producer and consumer sides to directly negotiate with one another.
 He will then rely on computer communication to create universal messaging and batch processing.
 He will,

-create large groups of The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. and sellers that can be matched off against each other at a common price.
+create large groups of buyers and sellers that can be matched off against each other at a common price.
 That price can be made less expensive than this emergent common price that the existing model gives

 These middlemen will not want the new system to bypass them.
 Yet, the change will have to happen voluntarily.

 Noah compares the market metaphorically to a pie.
 Each middleman has an individual slice of the market and there are more of them taking the same size slices to increase their section of the pie.

 These middlemen are not a “collusive block” but are competing with each other.
 The new design offers middlemen for someone to step out, break the mould, and set up as an operator.